Ladder operators and a second--order difference equation for general discrete Sobolev orthogonal polynomials: Introduction

-As we have mentioned previously, our objective is to obtain ladder operators and a linear second--order difference equation, which we will call \textit{holonomic equation}, for the sequence of the monic Sobolev orthogonal polynomials $\{Q_n\}_{n\geq0}$.
+As we have mentioned previously, our objective is to obtain ladder operators and a linear second--order differential--difference equation for sequence of monic Sobolev orthogonal polynomials $\{Q_n\}_{n\geq0}$.

-We assume that the sequence of the monic orthogonal polynomials $\{P_n\}_{n\geq 0}$ with respect to (\ref{standart-product}) satisfies the following relation:
+We assume the sequence of monic orthogonal polynomials $\{P_n\}_{n\geq 0}$ with respect to (\ref{standart-product}) satisfies the following relation:

-where $A(x)$ is a polynomial and $B_n(x)$ and $C_n(x)$ are certain functions.
-Notice that the relation (\ref{Low-rela-Pn}) is very general.
+where $B_n(x)$ and $C_n(x)$ are certain rational functions and $A(x)$ is a polynomial.
+Notice relation (\ref{Low-rela-Pn}) is very general.
 It holds for general standard orthogonal polynomials with respect to inner products involving any of the three operators $\mathscr{D}_{q},$ $\Delta, $ and $\frac{d}{dx}$ (see \cite{Ismail-2005}).